d20-Luna/IronGods/Chapter2/README.md

 ### Contacting Dinvaya

-Joram Kyte promises to give the PCs his [*wand of technological superiority (3rd-level spell)*](Items/README.md#wand-of-technological-superiority-3rd-level) as a reward once they complete his mission.
+Joram Kyte promises to give the PCs his [*wand of speak with computers (4th-level spell)*](https://2e.aonsrd.com/spells/280-speak-with-computers) as a reward once they complete his mission.

 ### A1.
 Barbican